lisa-lumos/Snowflake/06-data-loading.md

 ## Snowpipe Managing
 Pipe does not support the PURGE copy option.
 To remove staged files that you no longer need, recommend periodically executing the REMOVE command to delete the files.
 Alternatively, configure any lifecycle management features provided by your cloud storage service provider.

 ALTER PIPE ...
-REFRESH statement checks the load history for both the target table and the pipe to ensure the same files are not loaded twice.
+REFRESH statement loads the files that are staged within the past 7 days, and checks the load history for both the target table and the pipe to ensure the same files are not loaded twice.

 ## Snowpipe Costs
 Query either of the following: